Hana-Kimi: Reception

-The 23 Japanese volumes of the series has sold over 17 million copies in Japan.
-The English release of volume six was ranked ninth in the Bookscan chart while six months after, volume nine came in fifth as one of the top-selling graphic novels in North America.
-The English release of volume one and two of the series were nominated under the Graphic Novel category of The Quills Awards in 2005.
+The series sold over 17 million copies in Japan.
+The English release of Volume 6 was ranked ninth in the Bookscan chart, while Volume 9 came in fifth as one of the top-selling graphic novels in North America 6 months later.
+The English release of the series' first two volumes were nominated under the Graphic Novel category of The Quills Awards in 2005.
 The series came in third place for Top Shōjo Manga in Singapore in February 2007.
 According to Tohan, aizōban volumes 11 and 12 ranked sixth place for the week of September 12, 2007.

-The English release of volume 17 was ranked eighth in the Publishers Weekly Comics Bestseller list.
-The 23rd volume of Hana-Kimi was released by Viz Media on April 1, 2008, and it was ranked fifth in the monthly Top 20 Graphic Novels rankings for the March 31, 2008, to April 27, 2008, period.
+The English release of Volume 17 was ranked eighth in the Publishers Weekly Comics Bestseller list.
+The 23rd volume of Hana-Kimi was released by Viz Media on April 1, 2008, and was ranked fifth in the monthly Top 20 Graphic Novels rankings for the period between March 31 to April 27, 2008.

-The total sales for the series' Japanese volumes came in fifth after Death Note in the ranking of the most read series throughout year 2007.
-The series ranked 37th place in Matt Blind's Top 300 series in 2008.
-It was later chosen as one of the series for School Library Journals Good Comics for Kids Summer Reading Challenge in 2009.
+The total sales for the series' Japanese volumes came in fifth after Death Note in the ranking of the most read series throughout 2007.
+The series ranked 37th place in Matt Blind's Top 300 series in 2008, and was later chosen as one of the series for School Library Journals Good Comics for Kids Summer Reading Challenge in 2009.

 Maria Lin noted that although she normally disliked female protagonists in manga, she praised Mizuki as an exception, crediting her with lifting the manga above other "pretty boy manga", enjoying her "never-give-up attitude".
 Moreover, Lin enjoyed the art style but she found the male characters' designs sometimes generic.
+By Volume 4 and 5, even with the increase in cast characters, Lin felt that the storyline was still coherent despite this.

 Sheena McNeil felt that the premise was "shallow", but upon reading, found herself "caught up in the story".
 McNeil praised the art, citing its importance in a story of deception, enjoying the "gorgeous" character designs, but appreciating the departure from strict aesthetics for humor.

 Liann Cooper felt that Hana-Kimi was one of Viz's most important shōjo properties due to its combination of humor, angst and the artwork, but criticized their cover design.

-Kat Avila, due to the fourth volume's humor and attractive male characters, found she enjoyed Hana-Kimi better than Girl Got Game.
+Kat Avila found she enjoyed Hana-Kimi better than Girl Got Game, due to Volume 4's humor and attractive male characters.

-By the fourth and fifth volume, the author had increased the cast, but Maria Lin felt that the storyline was still coherent despite this.